jorgehs91/magento-docker/README.md

-## Todo:
+## How to use:
-Use environment variables
+1. docker-compose up --build

 ### PHPStorm Xdebug Setup
 #### Docker setup